Adorable Sleeping Newborns – NCT magazine interview

 Adorable sleeping newborns

-Valentina from Photograface is a photographer who specialises in maternity and newborn photography.
+Valentina from Photography by Valentina is a photographer who specialises in maternity and newborn photography.
 Here she shares some of the secrets to getting beautiful photographs of your beautiful baby.

 Little babies are so adorable while they are sleeping – they look so angelic and peaceful and new parents cannot take away the eyes from them.
 But if you work out the magic of some professional photographers, they surely look even more precious.